emberjs/rfcs/0000-ember-data-partial-record-loading.md

   ]
 ```

-The second element lacks a value property, because the API doesn't exposes the
+The second element lacks a value property, because the API doesn't expose a
-value of a private key-value pair and an API implementor decided to drop the
+value of a private key-value pair.
-property in such case.

-In order handle such case properly with partially loaded records enabled, a user
+In order to handle such case properly with partially loaded records enabled, a user
 can add missing fields in the `normalize` method:

 ```javascript